 If you are used to emptying, you can take the lid off the spout earlier, but if not, take it off at this point, ready to empty.
 Hold the tank over the disposal area, ensuring that you are well clear of any obstacles.
 The last thing you want is to be splashed at this point.

-Wash the portable toilet out
+- How to wash the portable toilet out

 Most disposal areas will have a tap or a hose nearby.
 Fill up the waste tank with fresh water and give it a good swirl around.
 Again, if you are concerned about being splashed, put the lid back on before you do so.